gitterHQ/MobileAdTrackers/README.md

 Rationale: Other blocklists are fine for blocking desktop and browser-based ad networks but I rarely see those domains and subdomains get hit by mobile apps.

-License: There isn't any license other than letting me know if there are any suggestions.
-It may be too aggressive or sway from mobile ad traffic a bit but I just try to catch unnecessary traffic I notice from my devices.
-If you're responsible for another list maybe I can contribute to it instead- but I do like lists that are purpose-driven.
-And let me know if you use this list for anything as I appreciate to know if it does a good job.

 Apps and other resources interested in Android mobile privacy efforts:

 |Utilities & Resources|